-These ceramics are identified by the elements they use and from which they are inspired such as clay, mango leaves, sand, and the warm climate of the north of the country.
-As well as the use of traditional techniques and tools from the area, which have been rescued from the pre-Columbian Vicus and Tallan cultures.
+These ceramics are identified by the elements they use, such as clay, mango leaves, sand, and the warm climate of the country’s north, as well as the use of traditional techniques and tools from the area, which has been rescued from the pre-Columbian Vicus and Tallan cultures.

 POTTERS OF SIMBILÁ

-Chulucanas ceramics have as their ancestral heritage the Simbilá potters, who came to Chulucanas to settle and who used ancestral techniques from Tallán and the Vicus Culture.
+Chulucanas ceramics have as their ancestral heritage the Simbilá potters, came to Chulucanas to settle and used traditional techniques from Tallán and the Vicus Culture.

-Tallán culture is a pre-Hispanic culture that was developed in this part of Piura Region, between 900 to 1400 years AD, and its ceramics stand out for the use of palette and stone method to model their vessels.
+Tallán culture is a pre-Hispanic culture that was developed in this part of the Piura Region between 900 to 1400 years AD, and its ceramics stand out for the use of palette and stone method to model their vessels.

-Vicús culture developed around the hill of the same name, between 500 and 200 BC. until 700 and 900 AD.
-Its ceramics are characterized by their rustic and solid appearance, and by their realistic sculptural style.
-Vicús ceramics are divided into three types: negative Vicus, white on red and monochrome slipped.
+Vicús culture developed around the hill of the same name, between 500 and 200 BC., until 700 and 900 AD.
+Its ceramics are characterized by their rustic and solid appearance and realistic sculptural style.
+Vicús ceramics are divided into negative Vicus, white on red, and monochrome slipped.
 The negative Vicús stands out for its iconography based on circles, spirals, and triangles that appear in vessels with animal figures.
-In the negative Vicús ceramics you can recognize warriors, musicians, and erotic scenes.
+In the negative Vicús ceramics, you can recognize warriors, musicians, and erotic scenes.

 THE BEGINNINGS OF CHULUCANAS CERAMICS

-In 1963 were discovered pieces of Vicús ceramics in Chulucanas and since there the interest to learn more about the technical process of this beautiful and unique style began.
+In 1963, there were discovered pieces of Vicús ceramics in Chulucanas.
+Since there, the interest in learning more about the technical process of this beautiful and unique style began.
 It was José Luis Yamunaqué Bermejo, Teresa Yamunaqué Bermejo, Arnulfo Aguilar Córdova, and Max Inga Adanaqué who began the investigations and tests to achieve the finishes of Vicús and Tallán pieces found at that time.
-They were characterized by their black sculptural ceramics, achieved by a reduction furnace that consists of keeping oxygen inside and, as it is not released, it penetrates the walls of the ceramic paste until they become black.
+They were characterized by their black sculptural ceramics, achieved by a reduction furnace that consists of keeping oxygen inside and, as it is not released, penetrates the walls of the ceramic paste until they become black.

-The ceramist used some household garbage to smoke the decorated pottery and later investigated the materials that Vicus culture used to smoke, and together with her brother-in-law Segundo they tried with paper, rice husks, banana leaves, etc. The one that worked the best was mango leaf, which is woody and has a resin that gives the ceramic a special shine when smoked.
+The ceramist used household garbage to smoke the decorated pottery and later investigated the materials that Vicus culture used to smoke.
+Together with her brother-in-law Segundo, they tried paper, rice husks, banana leaves, etc. The one that worked the best was mango leaf, which is woody and has a resin that gives the ceramic an exceptional shine when smoked.
 Besides, it existed in abundance in the region.
 But since it was not an original plant, perhaps Vicus culture used the sapote leaf, which is very similar but smaller.

-In 1979, the ceramicists Gerásimo Sosa, Flavio Sosa Maza, and Segundo Isaac Moncada began exhibiting at fairs together with Max Inga, whom the religious Joyce helped with therapies for his muscular dystrophy and who had a great ability to draw and sculpture.
+In 1979, the ceramicists Gerásimo Sosa, Flavio Sosa Maza, and Segundo Isaac Moncada began exhibiting at fairs with Max Inga, whom the religious Joyce helped with therapies for his muscular dystrophy and who had a remarkable ability to draw and sculpture.
 Later more potters joined this group.

 MATERIALS AND TECHNIQUES

-Clay is the basic input and comes from quarries located in Chulucanas district, one of the most important is La Encantada.
+Clay is the primary input and comes from quarries in the Chulucanas district; one of the most important is La Encantada.

-Carob is the combustible material used since it is the most abundant tree in the area and the branches are used without the need to cut down trees.
+Carob is used as a combustible material since it is the most abundant tree in the area, and the branches are used without the need to cut down trees.

 PRODUCTION PROCESS WITH PALETTE TECHNIQUE

-Also known as the ancestral technique of palette and stone, it is inherited from pre-Hispanic Tallán culture and consists of a unique method of modeling pots using only a wooden palette and a rounded stone.
+Also known as the ancestral technique of palette and stone, it is inherited from pre-Hispanic Tallán culture.
+It consists of a unique method of modeling pots using only a wooden palette and a rounded stone.

-It has 3 well-defined steps which are: the beginning, the smoothing, and the raised.
+It has three well-defined steps: the beginning, the smoothing, and the raised.

-The beginning: For small and medium-sized vessels, the piece of clay is given a conical shape on the palm, through a process of constant rotation.
+The beginning: For small and medium-sized vessels, the piece of clay is given a conical shape on the palm through constant rotation.
 It is then flipped over, giving it a perfect rounded shape.
-Continue with a closed fist and in a relaxed way to hollow out the dough, starting at the edges and going towards the center.
+Continue with a closed fist and relax to hollow out the dough, starting at the edges and going towards the center.

-For large pieces, with the clay bowl on a blanket on the floor, beat it with the palms of the hands.
-Following this, it is turned over and placed on the legs of the potter who is sitting on the ground with his legs stretched out.
-Placed the piece on its edge, it is struck with the open hand on the outside and with the other hand inside the piece, the blows are cushioned.
-Continuously rotating the piece of clay to achieve walls of the same thickness.
+For large pieces, with the clay bowl on a blanket on the floor, beat it with the hands.
+Following this, it is turned over and placed on the legs of the potter sitting on the ground with his legs stretched out.
+Set the piece on its edge; it is struck with the open hand on the outside and the other hand inside the piece.
+The blows are cushioned.
+It continuously rotates the piece of clay to achieve walls of the same thickness.

 Once the beginning is finished, it is left until the next day to air.

-The smoothing: In this part of the process the base of the vessel is worked from the beginning, thinning and shaping it.
+The smoothing: The base of the vessel is worked from the beginning, thinning and shaping it.

-For large pieces, it is the same process, except that the potter places the beginning between his legs.
+It is the same process for large pieces, except that the potter places the beginning between his legs.

-Using rhythmic and rotating strokes, a vessel is achieved with walls of the same thickness and leaving a thick part on the edges for the next process.
-The thinning palette is used at the beginning to shape the part of the base and then to even out the roughness the smoothing palette is used.
+Using rhythmic and rotating strokes, a vessel is achieved with walls of the same thickness, leaving a thick part on the edges for the next process.
+The thinning palette is used at the beginning to shape the part of the base, and then to even out the roughness, the smoothing palette is used.
 Once this process is finished, the base is allowed to air in the shade.

 The raised: With the smoothing properly aired at the base, the potter makes a small hole in the ground where he places a blanket.
-On top of it is the pot and the potter kneels, leaving this piece in the center of his body and slightly inclined to the left.
+On top is the pot, and the potter kneels, leaving this piece in the center of his body and slightly inclined to the left.

-He starts by leveling the edge with the thinning paddle and with the stone inside that absorbs the blows.
-It is at this stage that the piece is closed and it is here that its degree of inclination concerning the potter will allow creating more open or closed forms.
+He starts by leveling the edge with the thinning paddle and the stone inside that absorbs the blows.
+It is at this stage that the piece is closed, and it is here that its degree of inclination concerning the potter will allow the creation of more open or closed forms.